 A Spanish mortgage isn’t just about borrowing money – it’s about making your capital work smarter.

-Fluent Finance Abroad have been in the field for almost 20 years, and offers expert advice when it comes to getting a variable or fixed-rate mortgage in Spain.
-Our understanding of the Spanish mortgage market is extensive, and owing to our reputation with the Spanish lenders as a trusted mortgage broker, we have been able to secure exclusive mortgage rates for our clients during the buying process.
+Fluent Finance Abroad offers expert advice when it comes to getting a variable or fixed-rate mortgage in Spain.
+Our understanding of the Spanish mortgage market is extensive, and owing to our reputation with Spanish lenders as a trusted mortgage broker, we have been able to secure exclusive mortgage rates for our clients during the buying process.

 From residential mortgages to loans for non-residents, we can assist you in finding the most suitable deal for your unique requirements.
-To speak with a financial specialist, call us today on +34 952 85 36 47 or contact us online for advice you can depend on.
+To speak with a specialist broker, call us today on +34 952 85 36 47 or contact us online for advice you can depend on.